timm/misc/coffee/silo.coffee.md

 Challenges:

 - Too much data.
-So use sumamries.
+So use summaries.
 Counts for symbols, resoveroir sampling for numbers.
 The bsearch trick.
 Cluster, then keep jsut a few
 - Pravacy problem. dont track individuals.
 Track populations.
 - Certification problem.
 Track what was seen before.
 Complain if new